blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

     {"XID":"0005.013.0000826f","TYPE":"UPDATE","CHANGE_ID":1078010000324,"USER_ID":{"bytes":"\u0000"},"USER_NAME":{"string":"Matt Roberts"},"USER_ROLE":{"string":"Senior Partner"},"EXTRA":null}

 .. note::
-    When working with a table without any keys defined with key publishing enabled (``connector.publish.keys``) columns removed from the Oracle source will remain in the corresponding Kafka topic. a column it won’t crash but the column will remain for the moment just populated with null…
+    When working with a table without any keys defined, with key publishing enabled (``connector.publish.keys``) columns removed from the Oracle source will remain in the corresponding Kafka topic.
+The column will remain and be populated with null.
+As noted with ``connector.publish.keys`` it is, however, recommended to create a primary or unique key in the Oracle source table.

 Delivery Semantics